icewolfz/jiMUD/README.md

 #### Advanced Step by step windows

 1. npm install - install all the node modules
-1. npm run rebuild:win64 - rebuild native modules for t
+1. npm run rebuild:win64 - rebuild native modules for win64
     - npm run rebuild:win32 - rebuild 32bit version, it will override any other windows versions
 1. npm run compile - will compile typescript and scss files into js and css files
 1. npm run build:win64 - builds application files in dist/jiMUD-win32-x64